We are Not going to discuss general suggestions like – ‘Be Social’, ‘Get Noticed Online’ etc, etc.

 FACT: About 90% of Customers Say NO / Don’t Respond during the first interaction.

 On average 90% of your customers will Buy your product after the 7th interaction.
 So, you have to keep reminding them about your Product.

 But, if you decided to send Buyers to your Website.
-And you want to contact the ones who didn’t purchase – you can still keep in touch with them through Pixel.
+If you want to contact the ones who didn’t purchase – you can still keep in touch with them through Pixel.

-Pixel is a piece of code by Facebook, Snapchat, which helps you to keep in touch with your potential customers.
-It’s a Great tool use by may of Major Brands in the World.
+Pixel is a piece of code by Facebook, and Snapchat, which helps you to keep in touch with your potential customers.
+It’s a Great tool used by many Major Brands in the World.